ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 You should complete this part individually.
 You may talk to your partner and have them help you, or give help to your partner, but you should try to do as much of it on your own as possible, and all the code you write should be done individually.

 ## Step 1.1: Get familiar with the Turtle
-In idle, create a new file and at the top of this file put a comment with your name and a description of what this file will do (a program to draw the first letter of your name).
+In gVim, create a new file and at the top of this file put a comment with your name and a description of what this file will do (a program to draw the first letter of your name).
 Save this file as `lab03Warmup_YourName.py` where YourName is replaced with your first name.

 In order to work with the Turtle, you need to import the `turtle` module.
 Do this by putting the line: